 Guinness Beef Stew

-One of the best parts of this dish?
-Unlike most stew recipes, you don’t have to brown the meat before making the sauce and letting it simmer for hours.
+One of the best parts of this stew is that, unlike most stew recipes, you don’t have to brown the meat first – WIN!
 Instead of browning the meat, it is stirred into the sauce and then the whole pot is transferred to the oven and cooked, uncovered.
 By using this method, the uncovered meat browns and caramelizes, and the sauce thickens up perfectly.
 I have to admit that when I stirred the stew part way through cooking, I thought the sauce seemed a little on the thin side.
 I was completely amazed at how perfectly rich and thick it was once it was ready to serve.
 Magic!

 Guinness Beef Stew